-According to the FAA, there are 140 public-use aviation airports in New York.
+According to the New York Department of Transportation Aviation Bureau, there are 108 public-use general aviation airports in New York.
 The FAA reports that these airports support 16,267 pilots and 5,116 active general aviation aircraft.

-According to the same study, the economic impact of general aviation airports in New York is more than $1 billion.
+According to the same study, the total economic output of general aviation in New York is over $7 billion.

 FAA data shows that New York is home to 118 repair stations, 11 FAA-approved pilot schools, 2,617 flight instructors and 4,108 student pilots.

-In addition, there are 75 fixed-based operators in the state, according to the comprehensive AC-U-KWIK directory.
-According to Helicopter Association International, there are 587 heliports in New York.
+In addition, there are 75 fixed-base operators in the state, according to the comprehensive AC-U-KWIK directory.
+According to Helicopter Association International, there are 195 heliports in New York.

 According to the University Aviation Association, flight departments in New York include CUNY Aviation Institute at York College in Jamaica, Dutchess Community College in Poughkeepsie, Farmingdale State College in Farmingdale and Vaughn College of Aeronautics and Technology in Flushing.